-• Slope
+Slope

 The slope switch sets the steepness of the filter, which controls how aggressively the frequencies around the center frequency are filtered.
 You can choose between 12 dB/octave, 24 dB/octave or 48 dB/octave settings.
-For example, if the response is set to Low Pass, more high frequencies will remain at 12 dB/octave than at 48 dB/octave.
+For example, if the response is set to Low Pass, more high frequencies will be passed above the cutoff frequency using at 12 dB/octave than at 48 dB/octave.
+But let your ears decide!
+Just listen to the sound as you move the filter around and see if you like it...